 Honestly, in the beginning, we had our doubts.
 Every single one of their blog posts contains lots of pictures of beautiful young women hanging around in the nude or topless or sometimes in sexy lingerie.
 Did someone just open another box of wannabe porn models trying to get some fame under the name “nudist”?

-After meeting some of the TOCTPFAS group in New York, we understood that or doubts were unfounded.
+After meeting some of the TOCTPFAS group in New York, we understood that our doubts were unfounded.
 This is exactly what makes them very special.
 TOCTPFAS is barely about naturism/nudism but rather about women’s rights.
 The right to be topless in Central Park but also the right to be whatever they want to be.
 The right to love and own their bodies.
 And the right to be sexy if they want to.

 Another long-running naturist blog, but also special in its own kind is The Free Range Naturist.
 If you’ve ever been nude in a natural place in the USA and you thought that you’re probably the first who undressed there, think again.
 Chances are very high that the nude butts of the Free Range Naturist couple have passed by before you.

 The Free Range Naturist is an excellent resource for those who like to be nude in the wild.
-They share trip reports of the many places they visited and lots of tips about nude hiking, nude camping, nude exploring and how to survive in the wilderness without pants.
+They share trip reports of the many places they visited and lots of tips about nude hiking, nude camping, nude exploring, and how to survive in the wilderness without pants.

 Naked Kate is the youngest addition to the list of nude bloggers, website-wise at least because at the time of writing this blog is less than 2 months young.
 We were hooked from the first blog post in which Kate talks about how she accidentally ran into one of her favorite travel writers in a cave in New Zealand.
 This writer happens to be writing a new book about the skinny dipping opportunities in the country.
-Is there any cooler way to get introduced with nudism?
+Is there any cooler way to get introduced to nudism?

 It gets even better though.
 Kate, the writer, and some others team up and decide to join forces in the “NZ skinny dipping guide book” project.
 On Naked Kate she shares her stories about the places she finds and the experiences she has.
 If Naked Kate was a Netflix series, we’d be binge-watching it.

 Last on this list is a blog that will definitely keep bringing more stories about nudism and tips for nudist travelers in 2020.
 Exactly, it’s our very own Naked Wanderings.
 We’re not going to tell you yet about all the cool things that are upcoming next year (basically because we don’t know most of them yet either) but we can assure you that there will be lots more of our naked wanderings.
-More naturist travel destinations, more nude beaches, more nudist resorts, more naturist guides, more ideas about nudism and naturism in general and lots of other things.
+More naturist travel destinations, more nude beaches, more nudist resorts, more naturist guides, more ideas about nudism and naturism in general, and lots of other things.

 If you happen to speak Dutch, you can even read more of our stories in our exclusive Dutch Naked Wanderings blog for Athena.
-And if for some weird reason, you would momentarily get enough of all those Naked Wanderings stories, the previously 8 blogs mentioned will definitely be more then enough reading material for 2020.
+And if for some weird reason, you would momentarily get enough of all those Naked Wanderings stories, the previously 8 blogs mentioned will definitely be more than enough reading material for 2020.

 |Naked Wanderings’ Complete Guide for the First Time Nudist ebook|